OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 Database access compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Database access should be master-slave compatible.
+Database access should be replication-compatible.

-For more information, see :ref:`Database: Master/Slave <modules-database-master_slave>`.